juliansommer/workout-track/database/README.md

 ## Note

-The images are no longer stored in supabase S3 bucket so that the images can be properly prerendered.
-The Images are now stored in public and would not need any transformation.
+The images are no longer stored in supabase S3 bucket so that the images can be properly pre-rendered.
+The Images are now stored in public folder and do not need any transformation.

 1. get the images from the exercise db
 2. run images.py